nchahare/cv/README.md

 **Developing constitutive model of Fiber Reinforced Elastomers (FRE)**

 - Computed stresses and strains from uniaxial and biaxial stretching experiments of Polydimethylsiloxane Fibre Reinforced Elastomer.
-Also, modeled experimental results using constrained optimization techniques.
+- Modeled experimental results using hyperelastic constitutive equation.
-- Computed stresses and strains from uniaxial and biaxial stretching experiments of Polydimethylsiloxane Fibre Reinforced Elastomer.
-Also, modeled experimental results usingconstrained optimization techniques.
+- Performed constrained optimization using custom built MATLAB program for fitting the experimental results.

 ### Masters, Mechanical Engineering, Indian Institute of Science